 SOIL CONDITION

 From the beginning, we knew soil contamination was a concern at the former Hillcrest Golf Course.
-Initial tests showed signs of soil contamination, resulting from mercury-based fungicides used between the 1930s and 1990s to reduce mold growth on greens and fairways.
-In addition, we found traces of petroleum-based products used in general course operations.
-In both cases, contamination was only found in the top 36″ of soil.
+Initial tests showed signs of soil contamination, resulting from mercury-based fungicides used between the 1930s and 1990s to reduce mold growth on the golf course.
+In addition, we found an isolated area with traces of petroleum contamination near the former golf course maintenance buildings.
+Mercury contamination was only found in shallow soils, no deeper than 36″ from the surface at most locations.

 Following the City of Saint Paul’s Master Plan, the Port Authority is leading the process of removing and/or reusing contaminated soils in a way that protects the health and safety of the neighborhood.
 We will take the most contaminated soils off-site.

-We will then reuse lesser contaminated soils under roads, parking lots, and utility areas where they won’t be disturbed.
-Finally, we will place environmental covenants on underground soils to protect future generations.
+We may reuse lesser contaminated soils under roads, parking lots, and utility areas where they won’t be disturbed.
+If low level contaminated soils are reused we will place environmental covenants on underground soils to protect future generations.

 REGULATORY BODIES